The reasons why Quant Network (QNT) will rise to the Top of the crypto sphere in the coming months

 We’re working on being the financial infrastructure to move digital assets between networks.
 There’s a lot of activity in this space by banks.
 We’re making QNT the way to sign, encrypt and secure digital assets to move them between banks.
 Making it a Universal Utility Token.
 Can you imagine QNT moving JPMorgan Coin to another bank?
 Or Facebook’s Libra coin?
 All of these need interoperability to transfer between parties.
 We’re making that a reality.
 (Gilbert Verdian, 10th June 2019).

 In addition to their unique technology, the team has an impressively wide network of Enterprise and Government connections— especially Gilbert.
 Gilbert used to be responsible for Cyber security at very large entities such as Mastercard, HSBC, HM Treasury or Australia’s Ministry of Health amongst others and he has held positions in three different governments (UK, US and Australia).
-Feel free to take a look at Gilbert’s outstanding CV here; you can also find more detailed information about the team in Seq’s overview of the Quant Network team.
+Feel free to take a look at Gilbert’s outstanding CV here.

 Reason #4: Quant Network have started to unveil amazing partners and clients